 If you’re looking to craft the perfect Facebook strategy, you wouldn’t be the first person to try and take inspiration from big brands.
 Of course, these guys have the budget to employ marketing strategists, graphic designers and social media managers and they millions of fans, surely they do a great job on social media.
 The truth is, however, a lot of them aren’t.
 That’s why it’s important that we highlight examples of good Facebook strategy by big brands so you know what good content looks like.

 For some good examples, we’re going to look at the 2013 Facebook awards where brands were awarded for their creative use of the platform.
-We’re going to look at the top three brands to find our what makes their Facebook strategies so good.
-Why are their pages so likable and how can we emulate their success?
+We’re going to look at the top three brands to find out what makes their Facebook strategies so good.
+Why are their pages so likeable and how can we emulate their success?
 It’s worth noting, however, that social media strategies are very different between large and smaller brands, something we explored in this post.

 Big brands on Facebook

-For each of the brands we’ll highlight a few features of their Facebook approach that will help you.
+For each of the brands, we’ll highlight a few features of their Facebook approach that will help you.
 Remember that these brands have HUGE followings so anything they share is going to get a lot of engagement and attention.
 Naturally, your posts are unlikely to achieve this level of reach but we’re going to highlight the important principles in their techniques that you can use.

 Let’s start with the best!